Tushar4059x/Shiftora-website/content/blog/cut-operational-costs-50-percent-with-ai.md

 ---
 title: "How to Cut Operational Costs by 50% Using AI Automation"
 slug: "cut-operational-costs-50-percent-with-ai"
-metaTitle: "Cut Operational Costs 50% with AI Automation | ScaletrailAI"
+metaTitle: "Cut Operational Costs 50% with AI Automation | ShiftoraAI"
 metaDescription: "Learn exactly how businesses are cutting operational costs by 50% or more using AI automation.
 Step-by-step strategies with real examples."
 excerpt: "Operational costs eating into your profits?
 Here's the playbook for cutting expenses in half without sacrificing quality or service."
-author: "ScaletrailAI Team"
+author: "ShiftoraAI Team"
 publishDate: "2024-12-17"
 readTime: "11 min read"
 category: "Cost Savings"